Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 A point-of-sale system (POS) is the software and hardware that allows customers to pay for goods from your store.

-At its simplest, a POS system can be a cash register.
-However, a good POS system can do so much more including:
+At its simplest, a POS system is a cash register.
+However, a good POS system does so much more including:

 - Managing inventory